jundalisay/spblist/content/en/research/einstein/100/author-005.md

 up as a "duty", "idea" "Ideal" etc. about -natural, even anti-natural.
 The evaluation of these values is therefore not physical, but a metaphysical one.

-Fourthly, although these values should be relative, the human spirit nevertheless refers all, even these relative values, to the absolute, to the thought, the spirit, god or whatever word one may choose, in order to mean that unity is in- the midst of the multiplicity of science, wisdom and religion.
+4. Although these values should be relative, the human spirit nevertheless refers all, even these relative values, to the absolute, to the thought, the spirit, god or whatever word one may choose, in order to mean that unity is in- the midst of the multiplicity of science, wisdom and religion.

-Fifth, Einstein's assertion of a finite universe is very suitable for making scientific, philosophical, and theological discussions about the spirit transcendent beyond this universe.
+5. Einstein's assertion of a finite universe is very suitable for making scientific, philosophical, and theological discussions about the spirit transcendent beyond this universe.